kool-dev/kool/docs/2-Presets/Hugo.md

 $ kool exec app ls
 ```

-Try `kool run hugo version` to execute the `kool exec app hugo version` command in your running `app` container and verify your install.
+Try `kool run hugo version` to execute the `kool exec app hugo version` command in your running `app` container and verify your installation.

 ### Open Sessions in Docker Containers